Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

-The HR department needs to make their staff aware of the importance of protecting an individual's sensitive information and how they can balance individual privacy concerns against the privacy requirements of running an organization.
+The HR department needs to make its staff aware of the importance of protecting an individual's sensitive information and how they can balance individual privacy concerns against the privacy requirements of running an organization.

 HR professionals are required to maintain transparency on the data they have collected.
 This will promote trust among employees and third parties and also help the company stay compliant with privacy regulations.

 Organizations today are collecting more and more data, whether that be from their consumers or their employees.
-Privacy regulations such as the CCPA require organizations to keep track of data collected from their own employees and in turn protect this data being responsible custodians.
+Privacy regulations such as the CCPA require organizations to keep track of data collected from their own employees and in turn protect this data from being responsible custodians.

-The past shows that doing this through manual methods, although may be possible, is a tedious task and organizations are encouraged to automate their operations.
+The past shows that doing this through manual methods, although maybe possible, is a tedious task, and organizations are encouraged to automate their operations.
 With the constant evolution of privacy regulations, automation is the only way an organization can keep up.

 Seucriti offers organizations a fully automated solution that can help them easily detect personal data, map it to the owner, and keep it protected.
 This helps comply with several privacy requirements such as DSR fulfillment and “adequate security” of the stored data.
-Securiti recently joined hands with Workday, enabling Sensitive Data Intelligence driven Security, PrivacyOps, Governance and Compliance for sensitive employee and financial data in Workday.
+Securiti recently joined hands with Workday, enabling Sensitive Data Intelligence-driven Security, PrivacyOps, Governance, and Compliance for sensitive employee and financial data in Workday.
 This is a huge step towards protecting employee data on a global scale.